Facelift Surgery (Rhytidectomy) Cost and Procedure Guide

-After cosmetic surgery, there is always the possibility that patients find they are unhappy with the results of the procedure.
+After cosmetic surgery, there is always the possibility that patients find they are unhappy with the procedure results.
 There is also a risk that after a facelift, a patient's facial features will look asymmetrical.
 For example, the position of the earlobe may be slightly higher up than the other side.
 Most of the time, this will not be noticeable to anyone other than the patient.
-It is advised that they talk openly with their surgeon during the consultation about desired outcomes and expectations.
+It is advised that patients talk openly with their surgeon during the consultation about desired outcomes and expectations.
 This can help to ensure patients are not displeased with the results.

 All surgeries carry some common risks.
 These include the development of a blood clot, nausea and vomiting, and postoperative pain.
-As the surgery involves the use of an anaesthetic agent, it is also possible that patients may develop anaesthetic complications.
+As the surgery involves using an anaesthetic agent, it is also possible that patients may develop anaesthetic complications.

 How to prepare for a facelift?

 Preparation is key for a smooth and speedy recovery.
-Doing some household chores and planning ahead will make the patient's life easier for after the surgery when they will need to take things slow as the wounds heal.
-Below are some simple facelift preparation tips that can help you make a smooth recovery:
+Doing some household chores and planning ahead will make the patient's life easier after the surgery when they will need to take things slow as the wounds heal.
+Below are some simple facelift preparation tips that can help patients make a smooth recovery:

 Patients might want to do certain tasks like cleaning the house, taking the bins out, or doing the washing, before the day of the operation.
 This way, you won’t have to do these chores during the recovery period.
 Coming home to a clean and tidy house is sure to make patients feel more comfortable and at ease.

 It’s good to stock up on some key food items that can be kept in the cupboard or the fridge.
 Patients may not feel like leaving the house for a couple of days after the surgery, so this will save patients from having to go to the supermarkets when they return home.
 Another good idea is to buy some frozen ready-meals or cooking meals ahead of the surgery and freezing them for later use

 Children and pets